Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model

 \

 Our work has another application in a discrete geometry context.
 Indeed, the graphs studied here are dual to colored triangulations \cite{Italians, GagliardiDipol, Chapuy-triang}, or gluings of bigger building blocks \cite{BLR, octa, LL}, and the \emph{order} mentioned above is a certain linear combination of the number of sub-simplices of these spaces.
 In dimension two, and for surfaces obtained from a single polygon by identifying two-by-two the edges on its boundary (called unicellular maps \cite{unicell3, unicell1, unicell2}), the order reduces to twice the genus of the surface.
-In higher dimension, we will show that asymptotically almost surely (we use the abbreviation a.a.s.~thereafter), the spaces of fixed order are obtained from a single building block, whose boundary represents a piecewise-linear manifold, the topology of which we determine.
+In higher dimension, we will show that asymptotically almost surely (i.e.~with probability tending to 1 when the number of vertices of the graphs goes to infinity; we use the abbreviation a.a.s.~thereafter), the spaces of fixed order are obtained from a single building block, whose boundary represents a piecewise-linear manifold, the topology of which we determine.